pagkly/Zed/Investopedia3/Not-Held Order Definition.md

 Not-Held Order Definition
 ## What Is a Not-Held Order?

-A not-held order, usually a [market](https://www.investopedia.com/terms/m/marketorder.asp) or [limit order](https://www.investopedia.com/terms/l/limitorder.asp), gives a [broker](https://www.investopedia.com/terms/b/broker.asp) both time and price discretion to get the best price available.
-As a result, the broker is not held responsible for any potential losses or missed opportunities that result from their [best efforts](https://www.investopedia.com/terms/b/bestefforts.asp).
+A not-held order, usually a [[market]](https://www.investopedia.com/terms/m/marketorder.asp) or [[limit order]](https://www.investopedia.com/terms/l/limitorder.asp), gives a [[broker]](https://www.investopedia.com/terms/b/broker.asp) both time and price discretion to get the best price available.
+As a result, the broker is not held responsible for any potential losses or missed opportunities that result from their [[best efforts]](https://www.investopedia.com/terms/b/bestefforts.asp).

-A not-held order may be contrasted with a [held order](https://www.investopedia.com/terms/h/held-order.asp), which requires prompt execution for an immediate fill.
+A not-held order may be contrasted with a [[held order]](https://www.investopedia.com/terms/h/held-order.asp), which requires prompt execution for an immediate fill.

 ### Key Takeaways